timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

   to more logical, less catastrophized,
   & less distorted ends,
   rather than being merely subject to them.
-- comfort from always being able to talk with oneself on the page,
+- increased comfort from always being able to talk with oneself on the page,
   especially when one cannot talk with others in the moment.

+## Implementation

+### Procedures
 So how have I garnered these benefits?
 At a high level, I adopted the following system.